Building your foundation of metabolic knowledge.

 About NAMA Systems Review

-NAMA Systems Review invites clinicians and allied health professionals who are involved in caring for patients with inborn errors to hone their clinical skills through the review and analysis of informative clinical cases oriented around selected topics, such as an organ system or presenting symptom.
-Each NAMA: System Review course focuses on a different organic system of symptom.
+NAMA Systems Review invites non-physician health professionals who are involved in caring for patients with inborn errors to hone their clinical skills through the review and analysis of informative clinical cases oriented around selected topics, such as a specific organ system or a presenting symptom.
+Each NAMA Systems Review course focuses on a different organ or symptom.
+Applications from non-metabolic geneticists and other specialists are also welcome.

 Course Description